Ultrahigh breakdown current density of van der Waals One Dimensional $\mathrm{PdBr_2}$: Results and Discussions

 From the structure calculation (see Figure 1(a)-(c)), it is evident that the unit cell of PdBr$_{\mathrm{2}}$ contains four Pd atoms and eight Br atoms where each Pd atom is coordinated to four Br atoms.
 This is due to the typical $d^8$ electronic configuration of $Pd ^{2+}$ complexes, which in general adopts square-planar coordination \citep{structure}.
 In the case of PdBr$_{\mathrm{2}}$, the square-planar units form an interconnected continuous chain which extends along the c-axis resulting in a \textit{needle}-like structures.
 The \textit{truly}-1D chain with covalent bonds only in the chain direction, are weakly bound in bundles by the vdW interaction which allows facile single-chain exfoliation from the bulk crystal.
 In Figure 1(d), the optical micrograph of the representative single crystals is shown.
 Using a pointed tweezer or needle, flat fibres (see Figure 1(e)), stacked one after another, can easily be separated from the deformable parent crystal.
 The room temperature powder XRD (PXRD) data was recorded by taking a bunch of crystals together to confirm its phase purity.
 The PXRD pattern and refinement are shown in Figure 1(f).
 The lower value of the goodness of the fit parameter ($\chi^2 = 3.12$) suggests a good fit of the experimental data with the simulated one.
 The PXRD peaks at $14.13^{\circ}$ and $23.61^{\circ}$ correspond to (200) and (110) lattice planes of PdBr$_{\mathrm{2}}$ crystal system.
 Lattice parameters calculated from both SXRD and PXRD are given in Table 1.
 Single crystal refinement parameters are given in the supporting information.

-Figure 2(a) shows representative FESEM image of dropcasted sample onto SiO$_{\mathrm{2}}$/Si substrate where the individual nanowire with an average length $~200$ $\mu$m and mean width $\approx(40\pm$ 5) can be found (see Figure 2(b)).
-On the other hand, an optical microscopy image of micromechanically exfoliated PdBr$_{\mathrm{2}}$ nanowires on a PDMS substrate prepared by the dry transfer technique is shown in Figure 2(c) where broader nanowires (mean width $\approx(400\pm$ 20, see Figure 2(d)), but of similar length can be identified.
-For the ease of device fabrication, one may choose the dropcasted samples with higher aspect ratio ($\sim$ 5000) over dry-transferred one.
+Figure 2(a) depicts the TEM image of the 1D nature of the drop casted sample with variation in thicknesses/width, whereas a FESEM image of a single nanowire onto SiO$_{\mathrm{2}}$/Si substrate is given in Figure 2(b).
+Figure S1(a) shows FESEM image of dropcasted sample onto SiO$_{\mathrm{2}}$/Si substrate where the individual nanowire with an average length $~200$ $\mu$m and mean width $\approx(40\pm$ 5) can be found (see Figure S1(b)).
+On the other hand, an optical microscopy image of micromechanically exfoliated PdBr$_{\mathrm{2}}$ nanowires on a PDMS substrate prepared by the dry transfer technique is shown in Figure S1(c) where broader nanowires (mean width $\approx(400\pm$ 20), see Figure S1(d)), but of similar length can be identified.
 Interestingly, in both cases, individual wires are branched out like a \textit{polytomy} from the root of a \textit{phylogenetic tree}.
 Note that the exfoliation of the polycrystalline chunk, left in the hot zone after the growth, showed the same quasi one-dimensional morphology when examined.
-For reaffirmation, atomic force microscopy (AFM) in tapping mode was performed on several drop casted nanowires (on SiO$_{\mathrm{2}}$/Si) to find the statistical distribution of width/height of the fibres (see Figure S1).
+For reaffirmation, atomic force microscopy (AFM) in tapping mode was performed on several drop casted nanowires (on SiO$_{\mathrm{2}}$/Si) to find the statistical distribution of width/height of the fibres (see Figure 2(c)).
 Importantly, nodes for branching of fibres can be visualized from AFM micrograph.
+For the ease of device fabrication, one may choose the dropcasted samples with higher aspect ratio ($\sim$ 5000) over dry-transferred one.
+A representative FESEM image of a two probe single nanowire device fabricated by electron beam lithography (EBL) has been also shown in Figure 2(d).